 This air of uncertainty partly comes from the first-person narrative that du Maurier has adopted in this novel.
 The story is entirely narrated from the perspective of Mrs. de Winter.
 The readers are not given the privilege of knowing the narrator’s first name or maiden name – nor are they told what kind of person she is.
 It is left to the readers to deduce information about the narrator herself, which adds an air of thrilling mystery to the novel.

-Each character has their version of events which makes it is impossible for the reader to accept anyone’s account as completely “true”.
+Each character in Rebecca has their version of events which makes it is impossible for the reader to accept anyone’s account as completely “true”.
 Admittedly, Maxim killed his ex-wife because of her affair with another man, but with Rebecca dead, we can never tell whether Maxim was telling the truth or not.
 As readers, we simply have to take his word for it.

-Du Maurier has constructed the novel in such a way that the suspense never ceases, not even in the very last paragraph.
+Daphne du Maurier has constructed the novel in such a way that the suspense never ceases, not even in the very last paragraph.
 Things keep getting murkier as the novel progresses.
 Even the justice system is unable to get to the truth of the matter, and the local magistrate wrongly rules Rebecca’s death as a case of suicide.

 The relief the characters felt after the ruling was only short-lived and in du Maurier’s expert hands, the suspense continues.
 A major twist occurs towards the very end of the novel.
 Mrs. Danvers has disappeared and Maxim feels a sense of foreboding.
 The young couple rushes back home only to find that their beloved home had been set on fire.
 While we assume that this was Mrs. Danvers doing, du Maurier does not provide any information to either confirm or deny this.
 As a result, Rebecca is an accomplished story of suspense written by an expert storyteller who knows exactly how to entrance her readers.